Environment | In harmony with nature

 Size of habitat management area* based on “In Harmony with Nature – Promoting Biodiversity Program”

-*Total value inside and outside sites, including those that are managed in cooperation with outside organizations
+*Total value inside and outside sites, including those that are managed in cooperation with outside organizations.

 Relevant Information